fanconic/this-does-not-look-like-that/README.md

 # This Looks Like That...
 Does it?
 Shortcomings of Latent Space Prototype Interpretability in Deep Networks

 This repository contains code for reproducing experiments and models from the paper "[This Looks Like That...
 Does it?
-Shortcomings of Latent Space Prototype Interpretability in Deep Networks](https://arxiv.org/abs/2105.02968)" by Adrian Hoffmann*, Claudio Fanconi*, Rahul Rade* and Jonas Kohler.
+Shortcomings of Latent Space Prototype Interpretability in Deep Networks](https://arxiv.org/abs/2105.02968)" by Adrian Hoffmann\*, Claudio Fanconi\*, Rahul Rade\* and Jonas Kohler.
+A short version of the paper has been accepted at the [ICML 2021 Workshop on Theoretic Foundation, Criticism, and Application Trend of Explainable AI](https://icml2021-xai.github.io/).

 Head-On-Stomach Experiment            | JPEG Experiment